 The Occupational Health and Safety Administration (OSHA) estimates that forklift accidents cause roughly 34,900 serious injuries and 85 fatal accidents every year.
-Even more alarming is that 25 percent of these accidents are the result of inadequate training, showing the importance of educating every worker on the critical rules of safe forklift operation.
+Even more alarming is that 25 percent of these accidents result from inadequate training, showing the importance of educating every worker on the critical rules of safe forklift operation.

-By brushing up on forklift training, you and your team can rest easy knowing that everyone’s safety is intact on the worksite.
-Here are the most essential tips for forklift safety broken down by category.
+By brushing up on forklift training, you and your team can rest easy knowing that construction site safety is a priority.
+Use the links below to navigate to important information about forklift safety.

 1. Get Forklift Certification

-Since many accidents are due to poor training, it is recommended that only those who have been trained and licensed in accordance with OSHA standards be responsible for operating a forklift.
-Employers should evaluate their employees’ performance at least once every three years and supplement training with lectures, videos, software training, and demonstrations.
+Since many accidents are due to poor forklift safety training, it is recommended that only those who are trained and licensed in accordance with OSHA standards be responsible for operating a forklift.
+Employers should evaluate their employees’ performance at least once every three years and supplement training with forklift safety videos, lectures, software training and demonstrations.

 2. Wear Proper Clothing